pcmkible/ugent_beamer/README.md

-# ugent_beamer
+# University of Ghent's unofficial new presentation template, in .tex
-This is a .tex template that I made to replicate Ugent's new graphical charts, and powerpoint templates
+I made this beamer template to replicate Ugent's new graphical charts, and powerpoint examples.
+Despite magic numbers (positionning..), the code is simplistic so you can add features as you like.